Avaiga/taipy-doc/docs/manuals/reference_rest/index.md

 # Taipy's REST APIs

 Taipy can expose REST APIs so an external application can send and receive data to and from any Taipy application.
 Taipy REST Server must first be started.
-(See [REST user manual](../rest/index.md) to learn how to run the `Rest^` server).
+(See the [REST User Manual](../rest/index.md) to learn how to run the `Rest^` server).

 Once the taipy REST server is running, any REST client can make some HTTP requests to the various APIs exposed.